akshita20/git-demo/README.md

 # git-demo

 #Master copy
-#editing the readme using UI
+#editin1 the readme using UI